ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Many people choose to use nicknames instead of their "real" names.
 A common example is an Alexander who chooses to go by Alex.
 These individuals might write their nicknames on forms which should be recorded.
 Here is a list of 1080 names and their `relevant nicknames <https://github.com/ihmeuw/vivarium_research_prl/blob/main/noise/nicknames.csv>`_.
+This was obtained from this `github repo <https://github.com/carltonnorthern/nicknames>`_.

 Only those simulants with names in the csv above are eligible to recieve a nickname.
 First, determine who is eligible for a nickname.
 Then select simulants for noise.
 Lastly, replace their